 Heater coils and furnace burners tend to collect debris and dust that may have settled on them during the summer months.
 And these will spark a fire almost instantly.
 So don’t tempt fate – clean your coils.

 Tidy up around washers and dryers, folks.
 They draw large amounts of power, and lots of lint accumulates around these appliances (no matter how smart they are).
 And lint is surprisingly good at starting a fire.

 Just because you can plug every electronic device you own into a single outlet, that doesn’t mean you should.
 While many people try to expand the outlets in their home, they don’t give much thought to how dangerous his actually is.
 Trying to draw too much power can easily cause an outlet to overheat, short out, and possibly even spark a fire.
 Instead, if you’ve got a limited number of outlets in your home and you’d like to safely make the most of each one, consider buying power strips equipped with internal overload protection.
 This feature ensures that a strip shuts off as soon as it becomes overloaded, never letting a fire ever have a chance.

-And if you’d like to make the smartest move, let Allconnect help you find the best provider for the added assurance of a home security and fire alarm system.
+And if you’d like to make the smartest move, let Allconnect help you find the best provider for the added assurance of home security and fire alarm systems.
 Because when it comes to fire prevention, it all boils down to being smart about how you use technology, and all your devices, together to your advantage and protection.